 If the load balancing mode is

-backend utilization, the load is spread
+UTILIZATION, the load is spread

 based on the utilization of instances in an instance group.